-Shareholders approved the re-appointment of BDO at the 2022 AGM.
+Shareholders approved the re-appointment of BDO at the 2023 AGM.

 The Committee believes that the independence of the Auditor is one of the primary safeguards for shareholders.
 The Committee reviewed audit independence and the scope of non-audit services and independence safeguards with BDO.
 As part of this review, the Committee has received and reviewed written confirmation that, in BDO's professional judgement, BDO is independent within the meaning of all UK regulatory and professional requirements and the objectivity of the audit engagement partner and audit staff is not impaired.
-The Committee Chair has also reviewed the results of the FRC's Audit Quality Review into BDO which were published in July 2021, compared to other Big 7 firms, confirmed that the Company's audit was not one of those criticised by the FRC and noted BDO's responses to the FRC's criticisms.

-2022 Audit and Financial Reporting
+2023 Audit and Financial Reporting